Climate Jargon

 Tidal power: Using ocean tides to make electricity

-Tipping points: Climate thresholds that could lead to large, permanent changes
+Tipping points: Climate limits that if passed could lead to large, permanent changes

 Trace gas: Less common gas found in our atmosphere, including carbon dioxide, water vapor, methane, nitrogen oxides, and ozone